esl/amoc/doc/scenario.md

 ## Developing a scenario

-All files related to scenarios should be placed in the `scenarios` directory.

 A scenario specification is an [Erlang](https://www.erlang.org/) module that implements the `amoc_scenario` behaviour.
 It has to export two callback functions: